Student-centric advice and objective recommendations

 Most of these college alternatives cost a fraction of what four-year colleges cost.
 Coding bootcamps typically even offer income share agreements.
 These agreements require no money up front from the student.
 Students pay a portion of their paycheck once they start their new job after graduating.

 Completing the FAFSA can be tough if your parents have no income tax filed.
 But if your parents’ failure to file is authorized, you’re in luck!
 All you have to do is track down the necessary documents.
 To review, you can use any of the following combinations of documents:

 - Last pay stub from the year in question

 - If self-employed, a written statement which lists the parent’s gross adjusted income

 Once you have these documents, you can fill out the FAFSA.
 It will walk you through which figures from the documents need to be included.
 Make sure to double-check each figure that you input.
 An extra zero could throw off your entire results!

-If your parents’ failure to file is unauthorized, your situation is more difficult.
+If your parents have no income tax filed and their failure to file is unauthorized, you’ll have a tougher time filling out the FAFSA.
 If you cannot convince your parents to correct the situation, you are ineligible for federal aid.
 It’s a good idea to look into other affordable options.
 After all, you don’t want to graduate from your program with too much debt.

 Also read: How to complete this year’s FAFSA